gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

 This repository contains a data-driven analysis project aimed at identifying the most efficient sales strategy for a new office stationery product line.
 The business tested three approaches: Email, Call, and a combination of both (Email + Call), and this project analyzes the performance of each method in terms of revenue generated and effort required.
+The dataset has 15000 rows and 8 columns.

 Project Overview:

     Objective: To determine which sales method yields the highest revenue and optimize resource allocation for future campaigns.